biomassives/sparkhope/src/content/docs/en/guide/mediterannean-oyster-mycelial-cake.md

 ---
 title: Cultivating Medicinal and Culinary Mushrooms
+description: >-
-description: Overview of optimal conditions for cultivating various mushroom species, focusing on liquid culture methods to enhance growth and nutritional value
+  Overview of optimal conditions for cultivating various mushroom species, focusing on liquid culture methods to enhance growth and nutritional value
+sidebar:
+  hidden: false
 ---

 This guide provides an overview of optimal conditions for cultivating various mushroom species, focusing on liquid culture methods to enhance growth and nutritional value.